amora7741/PhotoTagging-Frontend/README.md

 * First run the backend -> [Instructions](https://github.com/amora7741/PhotoTagging-Backend)
 * Clone the repository using `git clone`
 * `cd` into the PhotoTagging-Frontend directory
+* Create a .env file in the root of the project,
 * Run `npm i` to install the required dependencies
 * Run `npm run dev` to start the project and navigate to `http://localhost:3000` to see the project in action